Home · Property management · Renting out a new build

 GapWhat it means

-Blind cordsBuilders often install blinds with cords that don't meet child safety regulations.
+Blind cordsBuilders often install blinds with cords that do not meet child safety regulations.
 They need to be replaced or fitted with cord cleats before tenancy.

 Garage shopper doorThe internal door from the garage to the house functions as an external door for security purposes.
 WA tenancy regulations require certain external entry doors to be fitted with a deadlock or equivalent secure locking device.
-Builders usually don't install a deadlock on this door, so check before tenancy and consult your property manager or a locksmith if you're unsure whether your fitting meets the standard.
+Builders usually do not install a deadlock on this door, so check before tenancy and consult your property manager or a locksmith if you are unsure whether your fitting meets the standard.

 Window locks and securityWA tenancy regulations set minimum standards for window security on certain windows.
 Builders meet construction standards, but the specific tenancy requirement is a separate thing and should be verified before listing.
 Your property manager can tell you what applies to your property.